This topic describes how to configure custom DNS resolution using Function Compute.

 Log on to the EMAS console.

-In the navigation pane on the left, choose DNS Management > Custom DNS.
+In the left navigation pane, choose Resolution Management > Custom Resolution.

-Click Add Custom DNS and set Policy Type to Function Compute Policy.
+Click Add Custom Resolution and set the Policy Type to Function Compute Policy.

-Configure the following parameters.
+You can make the following configurations.
 After you complete the configuration, click OK to return to the policy list.

 Parameter